aNitMotD/zero-reflect/README.md

 - what is unknown
 - what cannot be delegated

+In AI-assisted workflows, some responsibility remains embedded in seemingly trivial or routine user actions.
+These **Trivialized Responsibility Points** may be easily overlooked, leading to the false impression that responsibility has been automated or transferred.
+Zero Reflect is explicitly designed to avoid obscuring such responsibility, even when outcomes appear automated.

 Zero Reflect may output silence.

 ## What Zero Reflect Is Not